-- 4.5.1 That the boundaries of Towns and Villages identified on Map 1 shall be defined within local official plans. - 4.5.2 That the local community plans for Towns and Villages may also include rural and agricultural designations within their boundaries.
-Any redesignation of agricultural and rural uses within the local community plan boundary to urban uses requires an expansion to the urban boundary through a Regional municipal comprehensive review. - 4.5.3 That notwithstanding policy 4.5.2, the redesignation of lands from agricultural and rural uses to urban uses within the Village of Nobleton in King Township may be considered through a local municipal initiated official plan amendment approved by the Region and subject to the following: - a.
-An approved Class Environmental Assessment for a technical, environmental and financially feasible servicing option, and - b.
-If necessary approved policy modification(s) to the relevant Provincial plans that currently prohibit extension of Great Lake sourced water and wastewater servicing to rural communities located within the Protected Countryside Area designation of the Greenbelt Plan and/or the Countryside Area designation of the Oak Ridges Moraine Conservation Plan. - 4.5.4 That where Towns or Villages do not currently have Great Lake based water and wastewater services, extensions to or expansions of existing lake-based services is prohibited by the Growth Plan, unless the servicing is required by the designated authority to address failed individual on-site sewage or water services or to ensure protection of public health.
+4.5.1 That the boundaries of Towns and Villages identified on Map 1 shall be defined within local official plans.

+4.5.2 That the local community plans for Towns and Villages may also include rural and agricultural designations within their boundaries.
+Any redesignation of agricultural and rural uses within the local community plan boundary to urban uses requires an expansion to the urban boundary through a Regional municipal comprehensive review.

+4.5.3 That notwithstanding policy 4.5.2, the redesignation of lands from agricultural and rural uses to urban uses within the Village Boundary of Nobleton in King Township may be considered through a local municipal initiated official plan amendment approved by the Region and subject to the following:

+- a.
+An approved Class Environmental Assessment for a technical, environmental and financially feasible servicing option, which may include the consideration of private communal sewage and private communal water services, and - b.
+If necessary approved policy modification(s) to the relevant Provincial plans that currently prohibit extension of Great Lake sourced water and wastewater servicing to rural communities located within the Protected Countryside Area designation of the Greenbelt Plan and/or the Countryside Area designation of the Oak Ridges Moraine Conservation Plan.

+4.5.4 That where Towns or Villages do not currently have Great Lake based water and wastewater services, extensions to or expansions of existing lake-based services is prohibited by the Growth Plan, unless the servicing is required by the designated authority to address failed individual on-site sewage or water services or to ensure protection of public health.
 The capacity of water and wastewater services in this case will be limited to the servicing requirements for the existing settlement plus capacity for potential development within the approved settlement boundary.